-Best First Gas Rewards Credit Card: Barclay Rewards MasterCard®
+Best First Gas Rewards Credit Card: Blue Cash Everyday® Card from American Express

-There’s no limit on the amount of points you earn, and they never expire.
-You can redeem your points to your bank account, as statement credit, in the form of gift cards, or as cash.
+There’s no limit on the amount of cash you can earn, and it never expires.
+You can redeem your cash to your bank account, as a statement credit or in the form of gift cards.
 There’s also no annual fee.

-Another perk of the Barclay Rewards MasterCard® is that you’ll get online access to view your FICO® score for free.
+Another perk of the Blue Cash Everyday® Card from American Express is that you’ll get online access to view your FICO® score for free.
 This comes in handy for monitoring your activity, especially if you’re new to building a credit history

 A Note About Secured Credit Cards

 Secured credit cards require you to put down a refundable deposit as collateral.
 This deposit becomes the credit line for your card.
 Secured credit cards can help you establish or rebuild your credit history, and are useful if you have no credit or bad credit.

 If you’ve been paying off a loan in your name or otherwise have some credit history, you may not need to get a secured credit card before applying for a regular credit card.
 Regular credit cards tend to offer more attractive perks than secured credit cards.

 A Note About Student Credit Cards

 Student credit cards are a great option for young people to get their feet wet with credit.
 I got my first credit card while I was in college and still have that credit card to this day.
 It’s a Wells Fargo cash back credit card.

 Most credit card issuers offer at least one student credit card.
 These credit cards are often comparable to their other rewards credit cards but come with a low initial limit.
 As you establish your creditworthiness by making on-time payments, you’ll likely see your limit increase over time.
 If you’re in college, I highly recommend starting to build your credit now by getting a student credit card.